Asian New Zealanders: Immigration

-Race-based discrimination and violence during and after the COVID-19 pandemic
+Anti-Asian racism due to the COVID-19 pandemic

 Asians, specifically Chinese New Zealanders and others of East Asian origin, reported several instances of discrimination during and after the COVID-19 pandemic.
 In a study of 1,452 participants who identified as from Asian descent published in the New Zealand Medical Journal, 40.3% reported experiences with racism.
 The most common forms of racism were microaggressions and verbal attacks occurring predominantly in public places, social media, mainstream media and schools.
-A significant number of participants, nearly 50%, of high school and tertiary students "reported experiencing racism during the pandemic."
+Nearly 50% of high school and tertiary students "reported experiencing racism during the pandemic."
 In Rolleston, Canterbury, an email was sent to a Chinese-origin student's parent, which reportedly said, "our Kiwi kids don't want to be in the same class with your disgusting virus spreaders."
 Canterbury has a very small population of Asians.
 One significant finding from the same study, "Asian New Zealanders' experiences of racism during the COVID-19 pandemic and its association with life satisfaction," is that participants living in rural areas are significantly more likely to experience racism than participants living in urban areas.
 However, there are numerous reports of "racial outbursts" and "microaggressions" reported by several New Zealand news outlets.

 In response to the rise in racism against Asians, the New Zealand government has commissioned reports to combat racism.
 According to The New Zealand Herald, "Labour MP Raymond Huo said the coronavirus had become the number one issue among the local Chinese community both for efforts to ensure safety of family members and for the incidents of racial abuse it was bringing."
 In response to the 2021 Atlanta spa shootings, hundreds of people marched in Auckland protesting against Asian hate and racism on 27 March 2021.
 During the rally, Labour MP Naisi Chen said "Racism has been part of the country for a very long time," calling on the Asian community to step forward and serve in government.